Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Assumptions, sensitivity, and smoothness

-In this section, we extend the convergence theory of the SG method to the bilevel case when the stepsize is assumed to be decaying.
-The BSG method under analysis considers an inexact solution of the LL problem.
-The BSG is not required to follow a specific adjunct calculation, and the constrained LL setting is also comprehensively covered.
-The BLP objective function~$f$ is assumed to be strongly convex (leading to a $1/k$ sublinear convergence rate) or simply convex ($1/\sqrt{k}$ rate).
+In this section, we introduce the assumptions used in the convergence analysis of the~BSG method, which extends the convergence theory of the~SG method to the bilevel case when the stepsize is assumed to be decaying.
+Using the notation introduced in~\eqref{eq:adjoint_general}--\eqref{eq:notation}, the convergence theory developed in this section covers both the~LL unconstrained and constrained cases.
+The solution of the~LL problem is assumed to be inexact.
+Our theory also applies when the~BSG direction~\eqref{eq:adjoint_general} is computed inexactly by using the approaches in Subsection~\ref{sec:inexact_adjoint}, which comprehensively generalizes all existing approaches in the literature.

+Given that we consider the application of the stochastic gradient method (or a similar~SA technique) to solve the~LL problem (see Step~1 of Algorithm~\ref{alg:BSG_DS}), we will denote by~$\xi_k^{\sone}$ the set of random variables for all combined iterations of the~LL solution process at iteration~$k$.
+Moreover, we will denote by~$\xi_k^{\all}$ the set of all random variables for both the~LL and~UL solution processes at iteration~$k$.
+Therefore, noticing that~$\xi_k$ denotes the set of random variables used at Step~2 of Algorithm~\ref{alg:BSG_DS}, we denote~$\xi_k^{\all}=(\xi_k^{\sone},\xi_k)$.
+At each iteration, the iterate~$x_k$ is completely determined by the realizations of the independent random variables~$\xi_k^{\sone}$ and~$\xi_k$.